Famous Scottish Street Gangs

 From the mid 1950’s-70’s, I was born and grew up in Musselburgh, Midlothian, 6 miles East of Edinburgh, and later worked and lived in Edinburgh.
 When I was a boy/teen, I don’t recall gangs with special names as such, they were more informal in gang structure.
 But if the Pans (Prestonpans), Ternent (Tranent) (towns in East Lothian) or Porty (Portobello – part of Edinburgh) were coming to our town, it usually got known beforehand and gangs from either Wallyford, Pinkie or Fisherrow (all parts of Musselburgh) would be waiting to have a big sort out.
 Sometimes eg a gang of Panners might gate-crash a disco in Musselburgh and teams from Pinkie, Wallyford and maybe Fisherrow would either be waiting for them or would rally from street-corners, pubs and snooker halls to have a session.
 Musselburgh was a bit sensitive to gangs invading from other places.

 The main rivals were the Pans.
-I also don’t recall many Edinburgh gangs having memorable names in the manner of Glasgow gangs, it was more the areas where the gangs came from that they were known by eg:- Niddrie, Craigmillar, Leith, Oxgangs, Clermiston, Sighthill, Drylaw, Muirhouse and one of the worst gang areas – Pilton (should have been Piltdown LOL)They tended to put “Mental” in front of their name eg Young Mental Drylaw, though the major Oxgangs gang was called Bar-Ox.
+Not many Edinburgh gangs had memorable names in the manner of Glasgow gangs, it was more the areas where the gangs came from that they were known by eg:- Niddrie, Craigmillar, Leith, Oxgangs, Clermiston, Sighthill, Drylaw, Muirhouse and one of the worst gang areas – Pilton (should have been Piltdown LOL)They tended to put “Mental” in front of their name eg Young Mental Drylaw, though the major Oxgangs gang was called Bar-Ox.
 There was also the likes of Young Niddrie Terrors and Clerrie Jungle.
 Edinburgh and Musselburgh gang members also tended to put graffiti over walls in their own and other areas, usually with “Fi” (from) in the words eg “Padge Fi Pinkie”.
-I don’t suppose Pilton did graffiti as I don’t think they know how to read and write!
+I don’t suppose Pilton did graffiti as they might be not even able to read and write!

 But “Padge” sounds like the name of an ancient old scruffy dog that does nothing more fierce than lie by the fire.
 It’s not properly gangstery, it it?
 Huh, young neds these days …Well, fun!
 Seeing a recent addition to this thread, I read the whole thing again, and I had quite forgotten that Mavericker guy.
 If I remember rightly, he made all sorts of other odd threads too, all about his plans to make some great comic book or graphic novel.
 All a bit funny.